-Load won the International Space Apps Challenge 2015 contest, organized by NASA - National Aeronautics and Space Administration, in the category of “Most Innovative use of IBM Bluemix".
+LOAD has won the International Space Apps Challenge 2015 competition organized by NASA - National Aeronautics and Space Administration in the category "Most Innovative Use of IBM Bluemix".

-The event took place on April 11-12 2015, at ESA Business Incubation Center in Noordwijk, Netherlands.
-The challenge was to create open-source solutions addressing global needs applicable to both Life on Earth and Life in Space.
+The event took place on April 11-12, 2015 at the ESA Business Incubation Center in Noordwijk, the Netherlands.
+The challenge was to develop open-source solutions for global needs that apply to both life on Earth and life in space.

 We thank NASA for organizing such a fun event!